Zapatista Army of National Liberation: Military offensive

 Arrest-warrants were made for Marcos, Javier Elorriaga Berdegue, Silvia Fernández Hernández, Jorge Santiago, Fernando Yanez, German Vicente and other Zapatistas.
 At that point, in the Lacandon Jungle, the Zapatista Army of National Liberation was under military siege by the Mexican Army.
 Javier Elorriaga was captured on February 9, 1995, by forces from a military garrison at Gabina Velázquez in the town of Las Margaritas, and was later taken to the Cerro Hueco prison in Tuxtla Gutiérrez, Chiapas.

-The PGR threatened the San Cristóbal de Las Casas's Catholic Bishop, Samuel Ruiz García, with arrest.
+The Attorney General threatened the San Cristóbal de Las Casas's Catholic Bishop, Samuel Ruiz García, with arrest.
 Claiming that they helped conceal the Zapatistas' guerrilla uprising, although their activities had been reported years before in Proceso, a Mexican leftist magazine.
 It is likely however that the Mexican Government knew about the uprising but failed to act.
 This adversely impacted Holy See–Mexico relations.

 In response to the siege of the EZLN, Esteban Moctezuma, the interior minister, submitted his resignation to President Zedillo, which Zedillo refused to accept.
 Influenced by Moctezuma's protest, President Zedillo abandoned the military offensive in favor of a diplomatic approach.
 The Mexican army eased its operation in Chiapas, allowing Marcos to escape the military perimeter in the Lacandon Jungle.
 Responding to the change of conditions, friends of the EZLN along with Subcomandante Marcos prepared a report for under-Secretary of the Interior Luis Maldonado Venegas; the Secretary of the Interior Esteban Moctezuma; and then President Zedillo.
 The document stressed Marcos' pacifist inclinations and his desire to avoid a bloody war.
 The document also said that the marginalized groups and the radical left that existed in Mexico supported the Zapatista movement.
 It also stressed that Marcos maintained an open negotiating track.